Permafrost/Tundra/README.md

   contain fixed text, and one or more format specifiers which indicate how the given arguments should be formatted in the resulting string.
+* `$scope` is an optional `IData` document used to resolve the given argument keys against.
+If not specified, argument keys are resolved against the pipeline itself.
 * `$arguments` is an optional list of arguments referenced by the given `$pattern` for inclusion in the resulting formatted string:
   * `key` is an optional simple or fully-qualified key identifying the